jfriedson/neural-network-cars/README.md

 # Smart Car AI - Neural Networks Trained by a Genetic Algorithm
 This demo is meant to demonstrate the process of breeding a neural network-driven car through the use of genetical algorithms with the goal of having the cars navigate a race track as quickly as possible.

+You can see the live demo at my website: https://JoshFriedson.com/projects/smart_car

 ## Architecture
 ### Neural Network